lagoproject/onedataSim/README.md

 1. **do_sims_onedata.py** that:
   - executes simulations as do_sims.sh, exactly with same parameters;
-  - caches partial results as local scratch and then copies them to the official LAGO repository based on [OneData](https://github.com/onedata);
+  - caches partial results as local scratch and then copies them to the official [LAGO repository](https://datahub.egi.eu) based on [OneData](https://github.com/onedata);
   - makes standardised metadata for every inputs and results and includes them as extended attributes in OneData filesystem.
 2. **do_analysis_onedata.py** that:
   - executes analysis as do_analysis.sh does.
-  - caches the selected simulation to be analisyed in local and then store results at the official LAGO repository on [OneData](https://github.com/onedata);
+  - caches the selected simulation to be analisyed in local and then store results at the official [LAGO repository](https://datahub.egi.eu) based on [OneData](https://github.com/onedata);
   - makes also standardised metadata for these results and updates the corresponding catalog on OneData.

 Storing results on the official repository with standardised metadata enables: